Can You Spot the Person with Anorexia?

 Anorexia in Larger Bodies

 Anorexia, where restriction of food leads to severe weight loss, is the condition most people think of when they picture someone with an eating disorder.
-However, an individual who appears to be of average size, or with a larger body, can also suffer from anorexia.
+However, an individual who appears to be of average size or with a larger body can also have anorexia.
 Eating disorders are mental health issues with physical symptoms and changes.
-In fact, an eating disorder is largely an internalized set of obsessional thoughts and rigid beliefs that drive dangerous behaviors.
+An eating disorder is largely an internalized set of obsessive thoughts and rigid beliefs that drive dangerous behaviors.

-Often the serious consequences of eating disorders are not obvious to the naked eye.
+Often, the serious consequences of eating disorders are not obvious to the naked eye.
 Not understanding this can lead to a lack of recognition regarding the development of an eating disorder, causing treatment to be delayed or even denied.
 Furthermore, because there is a stigma associated with being in a larger body in our society, many individuals avoid routine medical care out of fear of being shamed.
-The biggest medical consequence of being in a larger body can be substandard medical care, where routine screenings for cancer, high blood pressure, and heart problems are missed along with mental health issues.
-At Sanford we are on a mission to educate and collaborate with medical practices.
+The biggest medical consequence of being in a larger body can be substandard medical care, where routine screenings for cancer, high blood pressure, and heart problems are missed, along with mental health issues.
+At Sanford Behavioral Health, we work to educate and collaborate with medical practices.

-What do the terms โoverweightโ and โunderweightโ even mean?
-In general, these are terms used to compare an individual to the “norms” of BMI charts.
-Itโs important to understand that BMI was developed as a concept to normalize weight trends in whole societies.
+What do the terms “overweight” and “underweight” mean?
+In general, these terms are used to compare an individual to the “norms” on BMI charts.
+It’s important to understand that BMI was developed as a concept to normalize weight trends in whole societies.
 BMI was not intended to be applied to individuals.
 BMI does not take into consideration race, gender, or muscle mass.
-Consequently, even elite athletes can fall into the โobeseโ category.
+Consequently, even elite athletes can fall into the “obese” category.

 We reward thinness and consider restrictive dieting normal in today’s society.
 Even MDs can be susceptible to bias, overlooking significant weight loss as potentially dangerous behavior.
 Physicians may not screen for binge eating or purging behaviors due to a lack of knowledge.
 This delay in receiving the proper diagnoses allows the condition to become more entrenched and makes recovery much more difficult.
 With education and collaboration, we intend to help improve diagnosis and early intervention.